TheOldPresbyope/MoodeRadioCheck/README.md

+OBSOLETE - just use the new `moodeutl -u` feature recently added to moOde by Tim Curtis.

 # moOdeRadioCheck

 This repo contains a Python script radiocheck.py which checks that streaming audio URLs and PLS files containing them are playable.